openebs-archive/upgrade/docs/migration.md

     provisioner: jiva.csi.openebs.io
     parameters:
       cas-type: "jiva"
-      policy: "example-jivavolumepolicy"
+      policy: "tmp-jivavolumepolicy"
     ```
     The jivaVolumePolicy will be added to the parameters instead of having the annotation.

-4. Create an equivalent volume with new CSI storageclass.
+5. Create an equivalent volume with new CSI storageclass.
     ```yaml
     kind: PersistentVolumeClaim
     apiVersion: v1